Parotid gland: Systemic lupus erythematosus

-Most commonly seen in fourth and fifth decades in women, and can affect any salivary gland.
+Most commonly seen in fourth and fifth decades in females, and can affect any salivary gland.
 Presentation is a slowly enlarging gland, with diagnosis made by identification of the underlying systemic disorder and measurements of salivary chemical levels.
 Sodium and chloride ion levels will be elevated two or three times normal levels.
 Treatment is by addressing the underlying systemic condition.

 Sarcoidosis

 Sarcoidosis is a chronic systemic disease characterised by the production of non-caseating granulomas of unknown aetiology.
 It can affect any organ of the body, depressing cellular immunity and enhancing humoral immunity.

 Salivary gland involvement primarily involves both parotid glands, causing enlargement and swelling.
-Salivary gland biopsy with histopathologic examination is needed to make the distinction between whether Sjoren’s syndrome or sarcoidosis is the cause of this.
+Salivary gland biopsy with histopathologic examination is needed to make the distinction between whether Sjoren's syndrome or sarcoidosis is the cause of this.

 Sjogren's syndrome

-Salivary gland enlargement occurs in up to 30% of patients with Sjogren’s syndrome, with the parotid gland being most often enlarged, and bilateral parotid gland enlargement seen in 25–60% of patients.
-However, the parotid glands have a longer-lasting secretory capacity in Sjogren’s syndrome patient and therefore are the last glands to manifest hyposalivation in the disease.
+Salivary gland enlargement occurs in up to 30% of patients with Sjogren's syndrome, with the parotid gland being most often enlarged, and bilateral parotid gland enlargement seen in 25–60% of patients.
+However, the parotid glands have a longer-lasting secretory capacity in Sjogren's syndrome patient and therefore are the last glands to manifest hyposalivation in the disease.
 Histopathology shows clustering of lymphocytic infiltrates and epimyoepithelial islands.